AllStackDev1/super-parakeet/README.md

 # Node.js + Express.js + TypeScript + Sequelize ORM + Redis + PostgreSQL

-This is an express server boilerplate which is built using the latest version of Node.js and integrates various modern technologies and practices to ensure a robust, scalable, and maintainable application, which already has out-of-the-box authentication and user creation logic implemented.
+An express server boilerplate built using the latest version of Node.js and integrates various modern technologies and practices to ensure a robust, scalable, and maintainable application, with out-of-the-box authentication and user creation logic implemented.
 Below are the key features and setup instructions for this boilerplate.

 ## Features
 - **Express.js**: Web framework for Node.js.